-Any employee who believes that he/she has a grievance shall discuss his/her complaint with his/her immediate supervisor in an effort to resolve the grievance informally within fifteen (15) calendar days of the incident or occurrence about which the employee claims to have a grievance.
+Any employee who believes that they have a grievance shall discuss their complaint with their immediate supervisor in an effort to resolve the grievance informally within fifteen (15) calendar days of the incident or occurrence about which the employee claims to have a grievance.
 The immediate supervisor shall have ten (10) calendar days from the date of the informal discussion to verbally respond to the employee.